SharePoint/PnP-Guidance/articles/SharePoint-Add-In-Recipe-mms-manipulation.md

 Summary
 -------

-The approach you take to perform Create, Read, Update, and Delete (CRUD) operations in the Managed Metadata Service (MMS) is different in the new Add-in model than it was with Full Trust Code.
-In a typical Full Trust Code (FTC) / Farm Solution scenario, MMS CRUD operations were performed with the SharePoint Server Side Object Model code and deployed via Farm Solutions.
+The approach you take to perform Create, Read, Update and Delete (CRUD) operations in the Managed Metadata Service (MMS) is different in the new SharePoint Add-in model than it was with Full Trust Code.
+In a typical Full Trust Code (FTC) / Farm Solution scenario, MMS CRUD operations were performed with the SharePoint server-side object model code and deployed via Farm Solutions.

-In an SharePoint Add-in model scenario, MMS CRUD operations are performed with the Client Side Object Model (CSOM).
+In a SharePoint Add-in model scenario, MMS CRUD operations are performed with the client-side object model (CSOM).

 **The CSOM provides all of the operations necessary to replicate and synchronize data in the MMS.**

-High Level Guidelines
+High-Level Guidelines
 ---------------------

 As a rule of a thumb, we recommend the following high-level guidelines for performing MMS CRUD operations.

-- MMS CRUD operations should be implemented with the Client Side Object Model.
+- MMS CRUD operations should be implemented with the client-side object model.
 - Execute the CSOM code with an account that has the appropriate permissions to perform MMS CRUD operations.
 - When synchronizing term sets use the ChangeInformation class because it performs better than using GetAllTerms and enumerating the terms every time you want to sync.

 Options to copy and synchronize MMS data